Hytuk

 The Hytuk or Adale (Хытыку; Italian and Getici; Adale) was a Circassian tribe centered on the Taman Peninsula which their principality lived during the 14th and 15th centuries.

-The principality represented one of the major Circassian coastal polities of the late medieval Black Sea region and played a pivotal role in the economic and political relations between Circassia, the Genoese colonies, and the Crimean Khanate.
+The principality was considered as one of the major Circassian coastal formations of the late medieval Black Sea region and played a significant role in the economic and political relations between Circassia, the Genoese colonies, and the Crimean Khanate.

-Most of the Hytuks merged with the Natukhaj tribe.
-During the Circassian genocide, the Natukhaj were almost completely destroyed, leading to the near disappearance of the Hytuk people as well.
+After the fall of the principality, the Hytuks merged with the Natukhaj tribe.
+During the Circassian genocide, the Natukhaj tribe was almost completely destroyed which lead to the near disappearance of the Hytuks as well.

 Etymology

-The word Hytuk is a Circassian word derived from хы meaning 'sea' and тыку meaning "corner" or "enclosure", forming the meaning "people of the sea" or "islanders".
-This etymology aligns with the region’s insular geography, often separated by estuaries and lagoons from the mainland Circassian lands.
+The word Hytuk is a Circassian word derived from хы meaning 'sea' and тыку meaning 'corner' or 'enclosure', and together means 'people by the sea' or 'islanders'.
+This etymology aligns with the geography of the region.

-Over time, the ethnonym persisted in the Circassian-speaking population of the area.
-By the 18th century, the Hegayk people, occupying Anapa and the Taman Peninsula, represented the continuation of the medieval Hytuk population.
-In cartographic tradition, this insular connotation is also reflected in Guillaume Delisle’s early 18th-century maps, which include the name Pays de Ladda (Land of Ladda), likely derived from the Turkish ada (island).
+The term Hytuk remained in use to describe the Circassian speakers of that region.
+By the 1700s, the Kheghache tribe lived in Anapa and the Taman Peninsula which was the direct descendants of the earlier Hytuk tribe.
+Guillaume Delisle's maps from the early 18th century refers to Taman as Pays de Ladda, meaning Land of Ladda.
+This name most likely comes from the Turkish word "ada" which translates to island.

 The Circassian term Hytuk, meaning "islanders," have been rendered into Turkic-Tatar as adale, derived from the word ada meaning "island".